Bring Your Own Danger

 Don’t let the Convenience of BYOD Compromise Security

-There are really attractive benefits to mobile workforce.
+There are really attractive benefits to a mobile workforce.
 For the business, there’s an immediate cost savings—if most of the workforce has to have the latest and greatest smart phone—why not take advantage of that?
 That would help employee productivity, knowing the device they’re using, and increased happiness and satisfaction of employees who get to work wherever they want with equipment that they enjoy and are familiar with.

 However, with increased freedom comes increased risk.
 And, honestly, the cons might outweigh the pros here.
 People lose phones all the time—at home, coffee shops, cabs.
 They fall out of pockets and bags very easily.
 But they also are stolen a fair amount.
 70 million estimated phones are lost every year, with only 7% being recovered.
 All of those phones have personally identifiable information (PII) on them if you know where to look.
 And, if they’re used for work, it might contain confidential emails, documents, contact information, or access to all these things through an app, web portal, or VPN.